Puspeshsingh7/Covid19_daap/README.txt

-Note :- Project Id and seed phrase is secrets file is removed for privacy
+Note :-  secrets file is removed for privacy

 FOR PUBLIC NETWORK(Ropsten test network)